Does Prime Medicine (PRME) Pay a Dividend? (2026)

 Does Prime Medicine (PRME) pay a dividend?

-Prime Medicine (PRME) currently returns little or nothing as a dividend.
+No. There is no dividend on PRME in our data and the yield is 0%.
 Prime Medicine is not profitable and is not expected to be for years; like most clinical-stage biotechs it is valued on its pipeline and platform rather than current earnings.
 Its reported cash was guided to fund operations into 2027, which means additional financing is likely before any product could reach the market.
 Figures are approximate and tied to the asOf date; check the latest filings for current numbers.

 The bottom line on the PRME dividend